splunk/deep-learning-toolkit/docs/user/runtime/base.md

 ### 4. Train Model (DLTK > Search)
 In case of creating a supervised model you typically split your data in SPL into a training set and a testing set, e.g. by using the `... | sample` command with `partitions` and `seed` options for consistent sampling: `... | sample partitions=10 seed=42 | where partition_number<7`
-Run the `... | compute` command for your algorithm on the training dataset using ` ... | compute algorithm="Your cool new algorithm" environment="Docker" method="fit" fields="source,sourcetype,count" feature_variables="source,sourcetype" target_variables="count" model_name="my_first_dltk_model"` ensuring that you are passing in the correct features and also parameters this time.
+Run the `... | compute` command for your algorithm on the training dataset using ` ... | compute algorithm="Grid Search SVM Regressor" environment="Docker" method="fit" fields="source,sourcetype,count" feature_variables="source,sourcetype" target_variables="count" model_name="my_first_dltk_model"` ensuring that you are passing in the correct features and also parameters this time.
 You can pass any `key="value"` based parameters which will be exposed in the parameters of your `fit` and `apply` functions in your notebook.
 If it runs successfully the training results should be returned to you.
 In the case of errors check the job inspector and the `search.log`, noting that you may need to return to stage 3 to update the code.
 Additionally, if you have access to splunk `_internal`logs, you can also search in DLTK for `index=_internal sourcetype=dltk` to see if any deployment issues exist.

 ### 5. Inspect and validate Model (DLTK > Algorithms > Editor > Jupyter Lab)
 Depending on your machine learning frameworks of choice you can use tools like *TensorBoard* (available within Jupyter Lab as widget) to check and validate how your model evolved over its training epochs etc.